 - 1 head broccoli, about 500 grams, florets separated

 - extra virgin olive oil

 - 1 lime, halved, juice squeezed

 - 1 spring onion, chopped

-- 2 tbsp. fresh ginger, chopped finely
+- 2 tablespoons fresh ginger, chopped finely

 - 1 big tomato, quartered or a handful of cherry tomatoes, halved

 - black sesame seeds